Fresh expression: Development in the United States

+In the United States, Fresh Expressions has often been connected to broader conversations about post-Christendom ministry, church revitalization, missional ecclesiology, and community engagement.
+The movement has been especially influential within communities exploring alternative forms of discipleship, lay-led ministry, recovery ministry, neighborhood-based mission, and bi-vocational or decentralized models of church leadership.

 Criticism

 Canon Dr. John Dunnill of St George's Cathedral, Perth says that a Fresh Expressions project can sometimes be more about form than substance.
 Alison Milbank has argued that aiming to be independent congregations in this way undermines existing authority structures within the parish system.
 Andrew Davison and Milbank further criticised Fresh Expressions from a broadly Anglo-Catholic perspective for separating themselves from geographical parishes, holding to a weak ecclesiology, abandoning liturgical services, and promoting 'choice-led individualism' over Anglican traditions.

 There is some debate as to how to measure success for a fresh expression.
 The three (or four) selfs offer a useful lens by which to measure governance, finance, and reproducibility, but say little about the underlying health of the mission or discipleship of the church.
 Michael Moynagh recommends the four 'f's of fruit (is the community deepening in their faith?), flow (are members who move on being helped into another form of Christian community?), family (is the church connected to denominational or group networks?), and freedom (does the church have appropriate levels of independence in decision making?).
 Andrew Dunlop prefers a more theological approach to success, taking account of the action of God in the life of the church community and in the lives of individuals.